 As a result, Canada jumped in and became the leading producer of rapeseed oil for Allies, with vast swaths of farming acreage in the Canadian provinces of Alberta, Manitoba, and Saskatchewan converted to rapeseed production.
-Of course, the war ended, and demand for the oil dropped.
+Of course, the war ended, and demand for that oil dropped.

 So rapeseed growers looked into how they might continue to grow the plant and open new markets, especially as a food product.
-In the early 1970s, researchers at the University of Manitoba developed a cultivar of rapeseed that produced an oil that lacked the three negative characteristics of the industrial version of rapeseed oil.
-There have been further genetic modifications of the rapeseed plant to improve both flavor and qualities of canola oil since then.
+In the early 1970s, researchers at the University of Manitoba developed a cultivar of rapeseed that produced oil that lacked the three negative characteristics of the industrial version of rapeseed oil.
+There have been further genetic modifications of the rapeseed plant to improve both the flavor and qualities of canola oil since then.

 Before I proceed, it’s important to describe Alzheimer’s disease.
 AD is a chronic neurodegenerative disease that usually starts slowly and worsens over time.
 It accounts for 60-70% of dementia cases, even though the terms are sometimes used interchangeably.
 Amyloid plaques and neurofibrillary tangles are generally easily visible by microscopic analysis of brain tissue from autopsies of those afflicted by AD.
 These plaques and tangles seem to have an effect on nerve functioning.
 Despite these observations, the precise pathophysiology, or development, of the disease is not known.

-The causes of AD are unknown (notice how much we do not know about this disease), although it is speculated that it is mostly genetically-related, with a large number of genes that underlie this relationship.
+The causes of AD are unknown (notice how much we do not know about this disease), although it is speculated that it is mostly genetically related, with a large number of genes that underlie this relationship.
 There is no clinical evidence that canola oil causes Alzheimer’s disease.
 And no, despite the internet tropes, there is no rigorous evidence that aluminum causes AD – I really wish this belief went away fast.

 And since we have no clear understanding of the etiology and pathophysiology of AD, there really are no treatments available today for the disease.
-There are a couple of medications that help manage some of the symptoms of the disease, they are certainly not cures.
+There are a couple of medications that help manage some of the symptoms of the disease, but they are certainly not cures.
 There are several drugs at the very earliest stages of development that may hold out hope to actually treat the underlying disease.

-The paper – a 10,000 meter level analysis
+The paper – a 10,000-meter level analysis

 Interestingly, modern canola oil has a similar chemical composition as olive oil, though it is comparatively less expensive.
 The authors hypothesized that canola oil protected against Alzheimer’s disease as much as olive oil.

-Otherwise, the authors, Lauretti and Pratico, are well-published researchers in various aspects of AD, and are affiliated with Alzheimer’s Center at Temple University, Department of Pharmacology Lewis Katz School of Medicine, a respected AD research institution.
+Otherwise, the authors, Lauretti and Pratico, are well-published researchers in various aspects of AD and are affiliated with the Alzheimer’s Center at Temple University, Department of Pharmacology Lewis Katz School of Medicine, a respected AD research institution.
 Unlike some vaccine researchers, Lauretti and Pratico are good scientists doing good research in AD.